awslabs/aws-encryption-sdk-specification/framework/cryptographic-materials-cache.md

 ### Changelog

+- 0.5.1
+  - Rename Hierarchical Materials to Branch Key Materials.
+  - Add Beacon Key Materials to allowed materials in the cache.
 - 0.5.0
-  - Add [Hierarchical Materials](./structures.md#hierarchical-materials) to the materials allowed in the cache.
+  - Add Hierarchical Materials to the materials allowed in the cache.
 - 0.4.0
   - Updating the interface.
 Moving elements from the Local CMC to the interface.